Semert/React-UI-Project/README.md

 ## Available Scripts

+# Getting Started

+### `npm install`

+For install the all dependecies.

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`